 From the quiet nothing of the alley, the sound of footfalls and chains began their approach.
 The pursuing footsteps a steady sound, looming closer like the slow second-hand ticks on a dying watch.

 John didn't turn.
 His hand, unseen from his back, was reaching into the inner pocket of his jacket.

 Anxiously eyeing the bricks in front of his face, John's breath stilled when the footsteps came to a stop not a stone's throw behind him.

-Casting a glance over his shoulder to check for the predator that hunted him, John's inner voice screamed at him for it when his stare met the one that followed.
+Casting a glance over his shoulder to check for the predator that hunted him, John's inner voice screamed at him when his stare met the one that followed.

-Black eyes with pupils of white.
-The black tower that was that strange man who was not just a man.
+The black wells that were the man’s eyes with pupils of white.
+The tower of a man who was not just a man.
 He was something else and his gaze was stabbing at John's soul.

-In his hand still, two lengths of chain that reached the ground and curled back behind him from the way he had come, metal snakes slithering off into the dark.
+In his hand still, two lengths of chain that reached the ground and curled back behind him from the way he came.
+Metal snakes slithering off into the dark.

 "John Fallows.
 This one has been sent to collect you."
 The man in black's voice was frozen as he addressed him.